NetLogo/GIS-Extension/README.md

 NetLogo.
 It provides the ability to load vector GIS data (points, lines, and polygons), and raster GIS data (grids) into your model.

-The extension supports vector data in the form of ESRI shapefiles.
+The extension supports vector data in the form of ESRI shapefiles and GeoJSON files.
+The shapefile (.shp) and GeoJSON (.geojson) formats are the most common format for storing and exchanging vector GIS data.
-The shapefile (.shp) format is the most common format for storing and exchanging vector GIS data.
 The extension supports raster data in the form of ESRI ASCII Grid files.
 The ASCII grid file (.asc or .grd) is not as common as the shapefile, but is supported as an interchange format by most GIS platforms.

 ### How to use